 We are to remember, we have all sinned and came short of God’s glory, Romans 3:23, and because of this truth, we, that is, the whole world is facing judgment, and because of this coming judgment, God gave us his law or instruction on how to escape with our lives.

 Because of this reality, the righteous took delight in the law or instruction of God.
 He took delight in it realizing it’s pertaining to his life, God’s revealed grace and plan outlining how he can prepare and escape with his life.
+Therefore, he bought the field because of this valuable piece of information.

 We can all agree, the most precious thing to everyone on earth is his life, and because of that very fact, Jesus asked us this very important question found on the pages of Mark 8:36-37, ”What shall it profit a man if he shall gain the whole world, and lose his own soul?
 Or what shall a man give in exchange for his soul?”